snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 ### Restoring in to a Supabase project

-When restoring to Supabase project hosted in cloud, you will run into issues restoring a snapshot in to that project.
-This is because when restoring Snaplet drops the whole database, before restoring any schemas and tables again.
-Where your project will break is where Snaplet is unable to restore a schema that Supabase requires a super user role to perform write operations.
+You may run into problems restoring to a Supabase project hosted in the cloud.
+This is because this command will first drop your database, before restoring any schemas and tables, which results in your project being in a broken state.
+The reason for this is because Snaplet was unable to restore schemas that Supabase requires a super user role to perform write operations for.

 To get around this, run the `restore` command with the `--no-reset` flag, e.g: